kyma-project/busola/docs/extensibility/resources.md

   - For `loading` equal to `true`, it displays a loading indicator.
   - For truthy `error`, it will display an error message.
-  - Otherwise, it will pass `data` to display component.
+  - Otherwise, it passes `data` to the display component.

   Unless you need custom handling of error or loading state, we recommend using the `PendingWrapper`, for example, for fields that use [related resources](#relations-section).